MichalWitt/SPOJ-PL/README.md

-I will be uploading here regulary a new works, from polish Spoj.
+I will be uploading here regulary a new tasks, from polish Spoj.